 In addition, in order to finance transaction costs in connection with an intended Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans") on a non-interest basis.
 If the Company completes the initial Business Combination, the Company would repay the Working Capital Loans.
-In the event that the initial Business Combination does not close, the Company may use a portion of the working capital held outside the Trust Account to repay the Working Capital Loans but no proceeds from the Trust Account would be used to repay the Working Capital Loans.
-Up to \$1,500,000 of such Working Capital Loans may be convertible into Private Placement Warrants of the post business combination entity at a price of \$1.00 per Private Placement Warrant at the option of the lender.
+In the event that the initial Business Combination does not close, the Company may use a portion of the working capital held outside the Trust Account to repay the Working Capital Loans.
+Up to \$1,500,000 of such Working Capital Loans may be convertible into Private Placement Warrants of the post Business Combination entity at a price of \$1.00 per Private Placement Warrant at the option of the lender.
 Such warrants would be identical to the Private Placement Warrants.
-At September 30, 2021, no such Working Capital Loans were outstanding.
+At March 31, 2022 and December 31, 2021, no such Working Capital Loans were outstanding.